mbdevpl/version-query/README.rst

 This is the way to go if you want to use version-query only as a dependency when building the package, in such case it's not necessary to to add it to runtime dependencies.

-There are many build systems avialable for Python, and version-query may not be compatible with all of them.
+There are many build systems available for Python, and version-query may not be compatible with all of them.
 Below are some examples.

 setuptools with ``setup.py`` script